-Note: I don't have confidence in the caesium flame colour.
-There is total disagreement about this on the web and in the books I have looked at, and I have never seen this flame colour myself.
+Note: There is a lot of disagreement on the web and in the books I have looked at about the flame colour given by caesium compounds, and I have never actually done this myself in the lab.
 However, I have received a helpful email from a student who says: "At my school we did some flame testing experiments, and . . . caesium is actually either blue or violet, depending on the way you look at it.
 I think it looks more violet than blue, but it sort of changes each time you do it."
 (Kara Gates, March 2006).
 If you thought chemistry was clear-cut, you are sadly mistaken!

 The origin of flame colours

-Each of these jumps involves a specific amount of energy being released as light energy, and each corresponds to a particular colour.
+Each of these jumps involves a specific amount of energy being released as light energy, and each corresponds to a particular wavelength (or frequency).

-As a result of all these jumps, a spectrum of coloured lines will be produced.
+As a result of all these jumps, a spectrum of lines will be produced, some of which will be in the visible part of the spectrum.
 The colour you see will be a combination of all these individual colours.

-The exact sizes of the possible jumps in energy terms vary from one metal ion to another.
-That means that each different ion will have a different pattern of spectral lines, and so a different flame colour.
+The exact sizes of the possible jumps in energy terms vary from one metal to another.
+That means that each different metal will have a different pattern of spectral lines, and so a different flame colour.

 Note: Up to June 2016, in common with a lot of other people, I hadn't realised that the electron transitions which produced lines in the visible spectrum tended to involve atoms rather than ions.
 I apologise for the misleading information that was on the site up to then, and am very grateful to Mike Duncan, Professor of Physical Chemistry at the University of Georgia in the US for pointing it out to me.